 Gardens by the Bay lend belongingness a different definition as it encourages community bonding.
 On any day, you will find Singaporeans enjoying a picnic or just chatting away in one of the outdoor gardens, or near the waterfront promenade.
 The idea is to keep the sense of community alive by giving people the space to meet and bond.

-Gardens By The Bay Singapore ticket options
+Gardens By The Bay Tickets Singapore

 What to expect at Gardens By The Bay